How to make Victorian tiles shine

 How to wax Victorian tiles

-• With a fiber free cloth or sponge apply the wax in circular motions being careful to apply light rather than heavy coats.
-Make sure to overlap the previous patch a bit.
+- With a fibre free cloth or sponge apply the wax in circular motions being careful to apply light rather than heavy coats.
+Try to spread the wax as opposed to buffing it in and make sure to overlap the previous patch a bit.